blaz040/Phonotify/README.md

 # Phonotify

   This is source code for PC's side of Phonotify.
-The [android's side of Phonotify](https://github.com/blaz040/Phonotify_android) is needded to work.
+The [android's side of Phonotify](https://github.com/blaz040/Phonotify_android) is needed to work.

 ## Installation